DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

 In the experiments, DELICATE was compared with general and specialized baselines:

-\begin{itemize} \item BLINK$_{ITA}$\footnote{\url{https://github.com/rpo19/pozzi_aixia_2023}}~\citep{pozzi2023named}: a transformer-based ED model for Italian, which performs dense candidate retrieval using embedding similarity.
-This model is also used in the candidate retrieval step of DELICATE. \item BLINK$_{ITA}$-LLM: a specialized version of BLINK presented in Section~\ref{sec:blink_llm} where the bi-encoder is combined with an LLM used as a heuristic tool to select the most appropriate candidate from the bi-encoder's output. \item C-BLINK$_{ITA}$: a customized BLINK variant for historical texts introduced in~\citep{graciotti2025musical}, which filters candidates retrieved by the bi-encoder using boolean rules based on entity type matching and temporal consistency. \item mGENRE\footnote{\url{https://github.com/facebookresearch/GENRE}}~\citep{de2022multilingual}: a multilingual ED system based on BERT which is trained to generate Wikipedia entities from in-text mentions in an auto-regressive way. \end{itemize}
+\begin{itemize} \item BLINK$_{ITA}$\footnote{\href{https://github.com/rpo19/pozzi_aixia_2023}{github.com/rpo19/pozzi\_aixia\_2023}}~\citep{pozzi2023named}: a transformer-based ED model for Italian, which performs dense candidate retrieval using embedding similarity.
+This model is also used in the candidate retrieval step of DELICATE. \item C-BLINK$_{ITA}$: a customized BLINK variant for historical texts introduced in~\citet{graciotti2025musical}, which filters candidates retrieved by the bi-encoder using boolean rules based on entity type matching and temporal consistency. \item mGENRE\footnote{\href{https://github.com/facebookresearch/GENRE}{github.com/facebookresearch/GENRE}}~\citep{de2022multilingual}: a multilingual ED system based on BERT which is trained to generate Wikipedia entities from in-text mentions in an auto-regressive way. \item ChatEL~\citep{ding2024chatel}: a generative approach which uses a three-step prompting framework where an LLM generates augmented context for each in-text mention and subsequently performs candidate selection from the top-10 candidates retrieved by BLINK. \end{itemize}